Dalip Singh Saund

+Born in Chhajulwadi, Punjab Province, British India, Saund studied at Prince of Wales College and University of the Punjab, where he was active in the Indian independence movement.
+In 1920, he immigrated to the United States to continue his studies at the University of California, Berkeley, where he earned a Master of Arts and Ph.D.
+After marrying and settling in California's Imperial Valley as a farmer, he continued his activism for Indian independence and established the Indian Association of America, lobbying for the eligibility of Indians for naturalization, which was permitted under the Luce–Celler Act of 1946.
+He became a naturalized citizen of the United States in 1949.

+As a long-time supporter of President Franklin D. Roosevelt, Saund became active in local Democratic Party politics, winning a local election for a justice of the peace in 1952.
+Despite the area's strong Republican tendency at the time, Saund was elected to an open seat in the U.S. House of Representatives in 1956.
+As a member of the House Committee on Foreign Affairs, he was a critic of United States foreign policy in the Middle East and conducted a tour of Asia where he met with David Ben-Gurion, Sukarno, and Jawaharlal Nehru.
+He won election to three terms before he was hospitalized for a debilitating stroke in 1962 and defeated by Republican Patrick M. Martin.
+He died after a second stroke in 1973.

 Early life

-Dalip Singh Saund was born in Chhajulwadi, British India, on September 20, 1899, to Natha Singh and Jeoni Kaur.
+Dalip Singh Saund was born in Chhajulwadi, Punjab Province, British India, on September 20, 1899, to Punjabi Sikh parents Natha Singh and Jeoni Kaur.
 His father died when he was ten years old.
 He attended Prince of Wales College.
 Saund supported the Indian independence movement while studying at the University of the Punjab.
-In 1919, he graduated with a bachelor of science in mathematics from the University of Punjab.
+In 1919, he graduated with a Bachelor of Science in mathematics from the University of Punjab.

 In 1920, Saund immigrated to the United States using money from his brother to study food preservation at the University of California, Berkeley and arrived on September 27.
 He did not return to India until 1957.
-He graduated with a master of arts in 1922, and Ph.D. in 1924.
+He graduated with a Master of Arts in 1922, and Ph.D. in 1924.
 He married Marian Z. Kosa, with whom he had three children, on July 21, 1928.

 Saund became a farmer in the Imperial Valley in 1925.
 His book My Mother India, a response to Katherine Mayo's Mother India, was published by Stockton, California's Sikh temple in 1930.
 He organized the Indian Association of America and served as its first president in 1942.
 He and the organization lobbied for legislation to allow Indians to be eligible for naturalization.
 The Luce–Celler Act was passed in 1946, and Saund gained American citizenship on December 16, 1949.